Flank/flank-dashboard/docs/08_firebase_deployment.md

 ## Before you begin

-Since the `Metrics CLI` is based on a list of third-party CLIs, you should have the required dependencies installed.
-To view the recommended versions of dependencies, please check out the [dependencies file](https://github.com/platform-platform/monorepo/master/metrics/cli/recommended_versions.yaml).
+Before you start, you should have the required command line tools installed.
+To view the recommended versions, please check out the [command line tools file](https://github.com/platform-platform/monorepo/master/metrics/cli/recommended_versions.yaml).

 ## Creating a new Firebase project.